hollobit/ri-usecases/README.md

 ri-usecases
 ===========

-The use cases and requirements document for Responsive Images
+This repo is for the [Use Cases and Requirements](http://usecases.responsiveimages.org) document for Responsive Images.